lauringlab/variant_pipeline/tutorial/README.md

 ```
 python ~/variant_pipeline/scripts/change_names_miseq.py -s path/to/data/on/NAS -f data/fastq/
 ```
 The only differences between this and what we did above are the paths to the scripts and the data.
+The path to your data on NAS should be something like /nfs/med-alauring/raw_data/2015/filename.
 Because the pipeline is in your home directory you can easily access it with the shortcut "~/"

 If this looks good let's run